pelias/docker/README.md

 ## Prerequisites

-You will need to have a [modern version of `docker`](https://docs.docker.com/engine/release-notes/) and a [modern version of `docker-compose`](https://github.com/docker/compose/blob/master/CHANGELOG.md) installed before continuing.
+You will need to have a [modern version of `docker`](https://docs.docker.com/engine/release-notes/) and a [modern version of `docker compose`](https://github.com/docker/compose/releases) installed before continuing.
 If you are not using the latest version, please mention that in any bugs reports.

 This project supports Linux and Mac OSX operatings systems.
 Windows is currently [not supported](https://github.com/pelias/docker/issues/124).